nationalarchives/da-terraform-modules/iam_roles_anywhere/README.md

 list of (profile, role) ARN pairs as well as creating and returning the ARN of a trust anchor that those profiles trust to verify identity.
-Optionally the trust anchor can be specified (by ARN or URL to a .pem bundle) and you can specify allowed source IP ranges for the sesion profile.
+Optionally the trust anchor can be specified (by ARN or URL to a .pem bundle) and you can specify allowed source IP ranges for the session profile.

 What you can't do:
 - reuse existing roles - use the policies from them instead, as managed policies
 - use inline policies - this restriction is inherited from the da_terraform_modules/iam_role module that's used underneath
-- specify a more complex session policy - most things other than IP restrictions belong in the resource policy used in policy_attachments.
+- specify a more complex session policy - most things other than IP restrictions belong in the permissions policy used in policy_attachments.
 You would need to add it manually or add code to this module
 - match other attributes on the certificate e.g. SAN - you would need to add code to this module
 - have multiple roles with one profile - best practice is for each role to have